Welcome to today's edition of the Rush 24-7 podcast.

 Don't go away.

-Back in 2009, ladies and gentlemen, the uh original reports were the U.S. government was offering to provide up to $10 billion in loans to Brazil and Petrobras.
+Back in 2009, ladies and gentlemen, the original reports were the U.S. government was offering to provide up to $10 billion in loans to Brazil and Petrobras.

-But the uh vice president had a fundraiser.
+But the vice president had a fundraiser.

-It was in Florida, and the reporter, who's the reporter uh well, I didn't print out enough pages of the story to get the reporter's name.
+Well, I didn't print out enough pages of the story to get the reporter's name.

 Doesn't matter.